This Day in History: Aug. 25

 - 2001: Singer Aaliyah, 22, is killed with eight others in a plane crash in the Bahamas.

-- 2004: An Army investigation finds that 27 people attached to an intelligence unit at Abu Ghraib prison near Baghdad either approved or participated in the abuse of Iraqi prisoners.
+- 2004: An Army investigation finds that 27 people linked to an intelligence unit at Abu Ghraib prison near Baghdad either approved or participated in the abuse of Iraqi prisoners.

 - 2009: Sen. Edward M. Kennedy, the liberal lion of the U.S. Senate, dies at age 77 in Hyannis Port, Mass., after a battle with a brain tumor.